wp-plugins/hello-simpsons-chalkboard-gag/readme.txt

 == Installation ==

-1. Upload `simpsons-chalkboard-gag` to the `/wp-content/plugins/` directory
+1. Upload `hello-simpsons-chalkboard-gag` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Sit back and chuckle at Bart's wit every time you load an admin page